jenna-jordan/jenna-jordan.github.io/_pages/books.md

 ## Next up

+"How to take smart notes" by Sönke Ahrens
+:   One of my goals is to write more things down, and improve my personal knowledge management.
+This book comes [highly recommended by Simon Späti](https://www.ssp.sh/brain/smart-note-taking), and I'd also like to do the [accompanying course](https://smartnotes.teachable.com/p/how-to-take-smart-notes-in-obsidian), which uses Obsidian and Zotero to implement the methods described in the book.

+"Software Wasteland: How the Application-Centric Mindset is Hobbling our Enterprises" and "The Data-Centric Revolution: Restoring Sanity to Enterprise Information Systems" by Dave McComb
+:   This duology comes highly recommended by Juan Sequeda, and lays out the paradigm shift needed to make analytics and applications go hand in hand (vs head to head).

 "Recoding America" by Jennifer Pahlka
-:   Just released in June 2023, this has quickly become the book at the intersection of tech and policy.
+:   Released in June 2023, this has quickly become the book at the intersection of tech and policy.
 As a tech/data person and a city government employee, this is a must read for me!

 "The Programmer's Brain: What every programmer needs to know about cognition" by Felienne Hermans :   This book has been all over my twitter timeline since it came out - and is especially highly recommended from folks with The Carpentries.
 My goal for reading this book is not only to become a better programmer myself, but also to become a better teacher for all things programming.